Provable Subspace Identification of Nonlinear Multi-view CCA: Experiments

 To approximate the view-specific encoding functions $\{\mathbf f_i\}_{i=1}^N$, we parameterize them as neural networks, leveraging their universal approximation capability.
-We adopt neural-network–parameterized GCCA and treat its converged solution as a surrogate for the population GCCA solution when data are generated via online sampling from the underlying distributions.
-All baselines are implemented using their official repositories when available, otherwise we re-implement following the authors’ specifications. \paragraph{Metrics.} We assess subspace recovery via principal angles between the span of the learned whitened representation and the ground-truth canonical subspace.
+We use neural-network-parameterized GCCA as a practical empirical approximation to the population GCCA objective when data are generated via online sampling from the underlying distributions.
+This empirical training procedure is not covered by the finite-sample perturbation theorem, which analyzes fixed finite-dimensional representations.
+All baselines are implemented using their official repositories when available, otherwise we re-implement following the authors' specifications. \paragraph{Metrics.} We assess subspace recovery via principal angles between the span of the learned whitened representation and the ground-truth canonical subspace.
 Specifically, we report the mean principal angle ($PA_{\text{mean}}$) and the maximum principal angle ($PA_{\text{max}}$), following standard subspace identification practice \citep{ma2020subspace,gao2017sparse,cai2018rate}.

 In all experiments, view-specific encoders are trained using Adam with a fixed learning rate of $10^{-4}$.
 The batch size is set to 1024 for synthetic data and 256 for 3DIdent.
 On the synthetic dataset with $d_{\mathcal S}=5$, 100{,}001 training steps require approximately 2.5 hours, whereas 40{,}000 steps on 3DIdent take about 20 hours on a single RTX A5000 GPU.
-All reported results are averaged over five random seeds.
+All tables report mean $\pm$ standard deviation over five random seeds.